 Evaluations that tell you whether free resources on the internet are based on scientific researchGot It, Hide this

 Exercise, maintain a healthy weight, quit smoking and practice proper lifting techniques to avoid back pain.
 See your doctor if you experience back pain that lasts for more than a few days.
-Resource includes back pain causes, tests and treatments.
+Resource includes information on back pain causes, tests, and treatments.

 muscle ache, flexibility, fall, heavy lifting, muscle strain, ligament strain, bulging disk, ruptured disk, arthritis, osteoporosis, improper lifting, muscle relaxant, physical therapy, chiropractic, massage , yoga, acupuncture

 Is this information reliable, based on scientific research?